opensearch-project/project-website/_posts/2025-10-13-batch-processing-semantic-highlighting.md

 }
 ```

-### Add the Batch Flag to Your Query
+### Step 3: Add the batch flag to your query

-Add your search request to include `batch_inference: true`, here is a example with neural query:
+Include `batch_inference: true` in your search request to enable batch semantic highlighting.
+The following example uses a `neural` query:

 ```json
 POST /neural-search-index/_search